 - Use vents while cooking.
 Your gas stove—and even your electric stove to a lesser degree—release harmful contaminants into your home, including nitrogen dioxide and carbon monoxide.
 To minimize this problem, make sure to turn on the vents in your kitchen when you’re cooking.
 To remove even more of these pollutants, open some windows.

 - Clean rugs and carpets.
 It’s inevitable: Dirt, dust and other debris gets imbedded in your carpets and rugs.
 You should try to clean them weekly.

 - Eliminate dry air.
 Here in the Antelope Valley it can get awfully dry.
 And low humidity levels in your home can create a host of problems, including dry skin, chapped lips, allergy flare-ups, asthma attacks and more.
 We carry a wide selection of humidifiers that can resolve these challenges.
 Call us to learn more!

 - Fill your indoor space with plants.
 Indoor plants aren’t just eye-catching.
 They can serve as natural indoor air purifiers, cleaning your air of impurities.
 Here are some great choices: the spider plant, aloe, peace lily, English ivy, lady palm, red-edged dracaena, devil’s ivy and florist’s chrysanthemum.

 The COVID-19 pandemic has been a stark reminder of how important it is to keep our indoor environments free of germs, viruses, bacteria and other nasty invaders.
 When you need better air filtration, turn to the bear that cares—Arctic Air.
-We’ll have you breathing fresher, cleaner air inside your comfy cave in a snap!
+Our Lancaster HVAC experts will have you breathing fresher, cleaner air inside your comfy cave in a snap!

 Schedule Your Appointment Today!